Category Code: MD-ROQ-IMG Consult the IMG-2 md-roq-img2_english.pdf for this category Consult the IMG-4 md-roq-img4_english.pdf for this category

 - Be a recognized resident of Québec (see Applicant Categories);

-- Is able to provide provide a Medical Student Performance Report or Evaluation ("Dean's Letter") from their medical school;
+- Is able to provide a Medical Student Performance Report or Evaluation ("Dean's Letter") (including an official translation if the document is not in English or French);

 - Is able to provide proof of either English or French proficiency* as per: Language Proficiency Policies